We provide expert advice in assessing the strength of a medical negligence or malpractice claim and the likelihood of success.

 Where that breach can be shown to have caused or materially contributed to an adverse outcome such as injury or death, then monetary compensation may be available to the victim, and in certain cases where death has been caused, to the dependants of the deceased person.

 The Law Office of Conrad Curry has the benefit of access to clinical nurse consultants in the areas of emergency/critical care, trauma, surgical, midwifery and aged care.
-Utilising their services ensures a proper assessment of the clinical issues up front.
+Our team of medical negligence lawyers utilise their services to ensure a proper assessment of the clinical issues up front.

-There are time limits in which any claim for medical negligence must be brought.
+There are time limits in which any claim for compensation must be brought.

 Generally speaking, any claim for negligence must be commenced with the court within three years of discovering negligence may have occurred, causing injury.
 The earliest date on which the time could be said to commence would be when you attended the medical or allied health practitioner in consultation.

 It is necessary to instruct a medical negligence lawyer well before the limitation period is due to expire to allow time for the necessary expert opinion to be obtained and the court documents to be prepared.
 Once the court documents are filed time ceases to run.

 If you have been affected by a breach of the duty of care and are experiencing pain, suffering or loss of a loved one, we can help you with: